Who Am I Without My Productivity? Identity After Trauma Healing

 Contingent Self-Worth

-Contingent Self-Worth: Contingent self-worth describes a pattern in which a person’s global sense of worth fluctuates based on outcomes in specific domains—for many high-achieving women, primarily achievement, competence, and others’ approval.
+Contingent Self-Worth: Contingent self-worth describes a pattern in which a person’s global sense of worth fluctuates based on outcomes in specific domains—for many driven, ambitious women, primarily achievement, competence, and others’ approval.
 First systematically studied by Crocker and Wolfe (2001), contingent self-worth is associated with greater psychological instability, higher anxiety, more pronounced reactions to failure, and difficulty sustaining satisfaction after success.
 The person with highly achievement-contingent self-worth is perpetually on a treadmill: each success temporarily restores worth, but because worth is experienced as contingent rather than stable, the next performance cycle must begin almost immediately.
 Healing involves developing what researchers call “true self-esteem”—worth experienced as inherent and stable, not earned and temporary.

 What This Work Actually Looks Like in Practice